 Participating in gambling activities in states where gambling is illegal can lead to time in prison, huge fines, and loss of social status.
 For this reason, it is essential players familiarize themselves with gambling terms and conditions of the country they are playing in and the gambling platforms they choose.

 What is considered illegal gambling in certain countries doesn't necessarily have to be the case for others.
 This may introduce a dose of confusion for everyone unfamiliar with the gambling laws of the countries they are playing in.
 This is why it is always advised to inspect the gambling laws and the overall attitude of a country on gambling to understand why gambling is illegal there, and if it is illegal overall to gamble on your territory.

 While some countries around the world take quite a relaxed attitude towards gambling, others heavily prohibit it.
-In some parts of the world, online gambling is banned, and brick-and-mortar casinos are outlawed, essentially due to religious reasons or moral directives.
+Online gambling is banned in some parts of the world, and brick-and-mortar casinos are outlawed due to religious reasons or moral directives.

 Countries where gambling is illegal are:

 - North Korea